Postgraduate Course: Environmental Valuation (PGGE11223)

 In this week students will learn about the pros and cons of different ways of conducting benefits transfer , conduct examples of simple transfers and be introduced to meta-analysis.

-This week will focus on the role of valuation in countries with developing economies, with a special emphasis on policy applications.
+This week will focus on the use of valuation across different contexts and policy applications.

 Week 10.
 Non-Monetary Valuation

 This week will summarise current literature and explore non-monetary valuation methods.

 This week will introduce and explore the concept of deliberation with respect to valuation.